 “Now the first day of the week Mary Magdalene went to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.”
 John 20:1

-The third detail to observe is that “it was still dark.”
+As early as she could get up on Sunday while “it was still dark,” Mary Magdalene went down to the tomb where Jesus’ corpse had been laid on Friday.
 This reference to it being “dark” may refer to both the physical darkness of the morning and the emotional and spiritual darkness that Mary was probably experiencing.
 Mary no doubt was stricken with grief by Jesus’ sufferings and death.
 After all, this was the Messiah-God who had healed her from demon possession (cf. Mark 16:9; Luke 8:2).
 He wasn’t supposed to die like this!
 Mary had no idea what had already happened that Sunday morning.
-So this was a very dark morning for her emotionally and spiritually.
+So, this was a very dark morning for her emotionally and spiritually.

 What about you?
 Is this a dark day for you?
-Is your life filled with doubt and uncertainty in light of the coronavirus?
+Is your life filled with doubt and uncertainty considering the coronavirus?
 Are you struggling with negative attitudes this week?
-You may not admit it to anyone else, but you may be thinking, “I wouldn’t be around me this week if I were honest about it.”
-Some of you may be struggling with your faith.
-You think, “I hear other people talk about faith and how great faith can be and how it makes a difference in their lives but if I was really being honest, I’d have a lot of question marks about it.
+You may not admit it to anyone else, but you may be thinking, “Where is God amid all this chaos and pain in my life?
+I hear other people talk about faith and how great faith can be and how it makes a difference in their lives but if I was really being honest, I’d have a lot of question marks about it.
 I’m not a very trusting person.”

 If part of your struggle in the dark is with sin and shame, please know that Jesus’ resurrection power guarantees unlimited forgiveness in Christ to all who believe in Him.
 You may think your sin is too great for God to forgive.
 You may believe shame-based lies that say no one could accept or love you as you are.
 This is not true.
 Listen to God’s voice of truth: “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:8).
 God loved you so much He sent His Son to die in your place when you were still an ungodly sinner.
 God loved you at your worst.
 He did not wait for you to clean up your life.
 He loved you just as you are.
 God loves you regardless of what you have done or what others say or think of you.